How to submit a paper

 • Reformat and validate the format of the camera ready

 Authors should prepare an Adobe Acrobat PDF version of their paper.
-Papers must be in English and with standard length of 6 pages, double column, in IEEE conference format (US Letter size, 8.5 x 11 inches) including text, figures and references.
+Papers must be in English and follow the format indicated in the Call for Papers.

-Extra pages at additional costs are possible, as mentioned in the registration form of each conference.
+Extra pages, in a limited number, at additional costs, are possible, as mentioned in the registration form of each conference.

 A good reference site to help preparing with your paper is the formatting rules.
 Latex templates are also available.